sonus21/rqueue/README.md

 ```

 ### Message publishing or task submission
 All messages can be send using `RqueueMessageSender` bean's methods.
-It has handful number of put methods, we can use one of them based on the use case.
+It has handful number of `enqueue` and `enqueueIn` methods, we can use one of them based on the use case.

 ```java